rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 We call this capability “self-healing”.

 A new endpoint :ref:`**converge** endpoint <post-create-scaling-group-v1.1-tenantid-converge>`
 is added which triggers convergence on a group.
-This can be useful when autoscale's view of the resources is outdated.
-Ideally, this shouldn't be required since "self-healing" automatically triggers convergence when resources get changed out-of-band.
+This can be useful when a group's status is ERROR which happens when group has invalid launch configuration (ex imageRef of deleted image).
+After correcting the launch configuration, one needs to invoke this endpoint to converge the group.

 With this change there are minor behavioral differences which should not impact any existing users: